-Children of any age can be in foster care.
-LifeSkills, Inc. is primarily focusing on school ae children from 4 to 18 years of age.
+LifeSkills serves youth birth to age 21 but, primarily focusing on school age children from 4 to 18 years of age.

-These children may share histories of abuse, neglect, abandonment, emotional difficulties, and exhibit behaviors that prevent them from staying in their own homes; and who are at risk of being placed in hospitals, institutions or other long-term facilities.
+These children may share histories of abuse, neglect, abandonment, emotional difficulties, and exhibit behaviors that prevent them from staying in their own homes; and who are at risk of being placed in hospitals, institutions, or other long-term facilities.